In 2020, Stephen Austin was a newcomer to Montgomery County politics when he ran for the Montgomery County Board of Education.

 Former Montgomery County Board of Education member Jill Ortman-Fouse and former Montgomery County Councilman George Leventhal led the coordinated attack against Austin.

-- Clinical social worker Lori Post, whose son, Matt Post, a former Montgomery County Student Member of the Board, Silver Spring, is now seeking a legislative vacancy appointment in District 14;
+• Clinical social worker Lori Post, whose son, Matt Post, a former Montgomery County Student Member of the Board, Silver Spring, sought a legislative vacancy appointment in District 14;

 Montgomery County Public Schools Suffer Reputational Blow

-Montgomery County Public Schools’ reputation suffered a series of consecutive blows over the last five years or so.
+Montgomery County Public Schools’ reputation suffered a series of consecutive blows over the last five years.

 Many parents say they’ve lost trust in Maryland’s largest public school system.

-Montgomery County Public Schools officials have earned a putrid reputation for withholding unmistakably important information about the safety and well-being of its students.
+Montgomery County Public Schools officials have earned a pitiful reputation for withholding unmistakably important information about the safety and well-being of its students.

-The boundary analysis discussion and countywide analysis left parents feeling skeptical.
+The boundary analysis discussion and countywide analysis left parents, including Stephen Austin, who launched his Board of Education campaign because of it, feeling skeptical.

-Mr. Austin’s supporters were a melting pot of parents, teachers, students, community leaders, and even political activists.
+Mr. Austin’s supporters were a melting pot of parents, teachers, students, community leaders, and political activists.

 His political movement, unlike the Montgomery County Democratic Machine, was inclusive; it welcomed everybody.

-Despite losing the primary, Mr. Austin’s political organization still exists today.
+Despite falling short in the MCPS BOE primary, Mr. Austin’s political organization still exists today.

-They tried intimidating him in some of the most obscene ways.
+So they tried intimidating him – in some of the most obscene ways possible.

-He didn’t kiss the rings of the political machine brokers.
+He refused to kiss the rings of these political brokers.

-Mr. Austin didn’t cower when the entrenched incumbent politicians sent emails begging Montgomery County residents to torch him at the polls.
+Mr. Austin didn’t cringe when the entrenched incumbent politicians in Montgomery County sent emails begging people to torch Mr. Austin at the polls.

-Somerset Mayor Jeffrey Slavin went so far as to contact Stephen Austin’s wife.
+Somerset Mayor Jeffrey Slavin, a Democrat, went so far as to contact Stephen Austin’s wife.

 Stephen Austin may have lost a Board of Education race.